Florian Grader-Beck Email & Phone Number

 A concise factual answer block for searchers comparing this professional profile.

-Florian Grader-Beck is listed as Course Assistant - Physics Mechanics at Stanford University, a company with 93 employees, based in Reisterstown, Maryland, United States.
+Florian Grader-Beck is listed as GNC Engineer Intern | Pharma in Space at Varda Space Industries, a with 166 employees, based in Reisterstown, Maryland, United States.
 AeroLeads shows a matched LinkedIn profile for Florian Grader-Beck.

-Florian Grader-Beck previously worked as Associate GNC Engineer at Astranis Space Technologies and Dynamics Simulation Student Researcher at University Of Maryland - A. James Clark School Of Engineering.
+Florian Grader-Beck previously worked as Course Assistant - Physics Mechanics at Stanford University and Associate GNC Engineer at Astranis Space Technologies.
 Florian Grader-Beck holds Bachelor Of Science - Bs, Aerospace Engineering Major, Robotics Minor, 3.99 (Suma Cum Laude) from University Of Maryland - A. James Clark School Of Engineering.

-Email format at Stanford University
+Email format at Varda Space Industries

 This section adds company-level context without repeating Florian Grader-Beck's masked contact details.